arthur-kek/AreUDumb/README.md

 # AreUDumb
 Instal Java JDK and set the environment variables.
-Then open cmd inside the project directory and run following command:
-> javac GUI.java JFrameWindow.java
+Then open cmd inside the project directory and run following command: javac GUI.java JFrameWindow.java
-And the run:
+And then run:
-> java GUI
+ java GUI